-- (i) Here's what our final circuit will look like.
+- i Here's what our final circuit will look like.
 If you use the same colours of jumper wires, it will make it easier to identify any mistakes.

-- SIG = Signal
+- SIG = MOSFET signal

+- OUT = PIR sensor output

 - VDD = Supply voltage

 - GND = Ground